SUCCESS-MURI/success_apc_blur_detection/README.md

 ## Weights
 - XXX location of .npy weights from kim et al. that were converted for updated tensorflow
-- XXX Our weights to use.
+- XXX Our weights for use or testing

 ## License ##
 NEED to Update for MURI/CMU